-Once accepted into the program, students must undergo pre-screening for county employment including fingerprinting and participation in the criminal clearance process.
+Once accepted into the program, students must undergo pre-screening for county employment including fingerprinting, as well as psychological and/or medical exams and participation in the criminal clearance process.

 Students participating in the program sign a contract to render two years of full-time employment in their home public child welfare agency after graduation.

-Requirements for CalSWEC Child Welfare Program (Full-time and Part-time)
+Requirements for CalSWEC Child Welfare Stipend Program (Full-time and Part-time)